 Why they choose the right side over left is still a mystery to science.
-It could be a choice due to physiological make up of the location of the air passage of the blowhole in relation to the pharyngeal aperture within the pharynx that allows them to swallow, or some other anatomical limitation that makes the right side a more preferable feeding side.
+It could be a choice due to physiological makeup of the location to the air passage within the blowhole in relation to the pharyngeal aperture within the pharynx that allows them to swallow, or some other anatomical limitation that makes the right side a more preferable feeding side.
 There are still many things we don’t know about dolphins.

 How can you see dolphins strand feeding?

 Here around Hilton Head Island, the best way to see dolphins strand feeding is by boat.
 While we offer Private Dolphin Tours throughout the day, the best opportunity to find strand feedings are at departure times just before dead low tide.
 Feel free to call us at 843-247-8117 to coordinate an outing to coincide with the tides.

 Strand feeding is truly one of the most remarkable feats in nature to witness.
 To see the coordinated effort put on by these beautiful creatures is something you must see to believe.
 If you have an interest in seeing dolphins strand feed on Hilton Head Island, or just want to get out on the water and see the amazing wildlife our island has to offer, get in touch with us to reserve your private boat charter today!

 If you have any personal requests or questions about any of our tours, please feel free to reach out by phone, text or email(843) 247-8117